Hubrec/metro_cool/README.md

 # metro_cool

-A school project that implements a Paris Subway view with Vue 3 and Vite.
+A school project that implements a Paris Subway view with Vue 3, Vite and an Express.js API.

+## Introduction

+metro_cool is a web application that visualizes the Paris Subway system.
+Users can interact with the map to find the shortest path between two stations, view a covering tree of the network, and toggle station names for a clearer view.
+The application is built using Vue 3 for the frontend and Express.js for the backend API.

+## Technologies Used

+- Vue 3
+- Vite
+- Express.js
+- JavaScript
+- npm

 ## Dataset